Thirdeyee1/E-Commerce-Website/README.md

 # Bolt Shop eCommerce Website

-This project is an eCommerce platform for a bolt shop, allowing users to browse products, manage orders, and complete payments online.
-The website features secure user registration, product listings, and an integrated payment system using PayPal.
-The backend is powered by SQL databases to handle orders, payments, and user data efficiently.
+This project is an educational eCommerce platform designed for a bolt shop, allowing users to browse products, manage orders, and complete payments online.
+The website includes essential features such as secure user registration, product listings, and an integrated payment system using PayPal.
+The backend utilizes SQL databases to handle orders, payments, and user data efficiently.

+This project is not a live website but is developed for educational purposes, demonstrating the implementation of web technologies like frontend development, backend integration, and database management.
+Additionally, the PayPal payment system has been modified for easier integration.

 ## Features